T-Simpkins/macroalgae-decomposition/README.md

 # Macroalgae detritus decomposition and cross-shelf carbon export from shallow and deep reefs
 This repository contains data and scripts relevant to *Limnology & Oceanography* article doi: XXXX.
-Description of data columns are in the following sections below.
+Ocean model and particle tracking simulation data are freely available and can be requested from MvdM (mirjam.vandermheen@uwa.edu.au).
+Description of data columns are in the sections below.

 # Decomposition #
 #### '2021 Marmion Kelp Litter Data - Raw.csv' - decomposition measurements (biomass and chemical composition) in 2 study species